cpbotha/cpbotha.github.io/content/about/_index.md

 _(This blog is so old, it even has a [history page][3].)_

+## GitHub mirror

+Starting in September of 2021, most of this blog's contents (hundreds of posts spread out over 20 years of life) should be mirrored on [github](https://github.com/cpbotha/cpbotha.net) in the source markdown format.

+You can read more about why and how in [WHV
+#232](/2021/09/13/weekly-head-voices-232-side-project-smorgasbord/#this-blog-hopefully-immortalised-on-github).

  [1]: http://charlbotha.com/ "charlbotha.com"
  [2]: mailto:cpbotha@cpbotha.net "my personal non-work e-mail address."
  [3]: /about/history "cpbotha.net blog history page"